NP

 Free Compound Interest Calculator

 Calculate compound interest with monthly contributions.
-See how your investments grow over time with the power of compounding.
+See how your investments grow over time with interactive charts, year-by-year breakdown, and the Rule of 72.
 Updated for 2026.

 Future Value